 Being a good attorney is about more than knowing the law.
 It’s about giving each client the attention and support they need.

 CUSTOM LEGAL SOLUTIONS

 I cannot speak for my clients, but each time they send a friend or member of their family to me, I take that referral as a sign that I am approaching my practice in a way that they appreciate.
-To ensure that I continue to do so, I work to stay up-to-date with the latest developments in the law, and I regularly remind my clients that their questions are welcome.
+To ensure that I continue to do so, I also work to stay up-to-date with the latest developments in the law.
+In addition, I regularly remind my clients that their questions are welcome.

 OUTSIDE THE OFFICE

 In my work, my central focus is my clients.
 Outside the office, my world revolves around my wonderful wife and two children who, I am happy to report, have embraced the joy of reading books.
 The former English teacher in me could not be more thrilled.

 - Texas (2005)

 - Juris Doctor – University of Tulsa, College of Law (2005)